stackhpc/ansible-role-openhpc/README.md

 `openhpc_slurmdbd_host`: Optional.
 Where to deploy slurmdbd if are using this role to deploy slurmdbd, otherwise where an existing slurmdbd is running.
 This should be the name of a host in your inventory.
 Set this to `none` to prevent the role from managing slurmdbd.
 Defaults to `openhpc_slurm_control_host`.

-`openhpc_slurm_configless`: Optional, default False.
+`openhpc_slurm_configless`: Optional, default false.
 If True then slurm's ["configless" mode](https://slurm.schedmd.com/configless_slurm.html) is used. **NB: Requires Centos8/OpenHPC v2.**

-`openhpc_openhpc_munge_key`: Optional.
+`openhpc_munge_key`: Optional, default false.
 Define a path for a local file containing a munge key to use, otherwise one will be generated.
 If the play only contains a single host the munge key will be saved on the ansible control host for later reuse with this variable when defining the rest of the cluster - see stdout for location.

 ### slurm.conf